-Be aware of the nervous expressions such as putting hands in your pockets, nodding your head excessively, or using filler words like um and ah too often, or pacing back and forth or slightly rocking from one side to the other.
+Be aware of nervous expressions such as putting hands in your pockets, nodding your head excessively, using filler words like um and ah too often, pacing back and forth, or rocking from one side to the other.
 Learn to control these mannerisms.
 They can distract your audience and sap energy from your presentation.
 Ask your friends and coaches to give you feedback when they see those from you.

-Another potent tool is to record your speech, and then watch it later on.
-Have a friend record your presentation, and then watch it at home.
-If you’d like, ask your coach maybe if there is time to watch the video in the class.
+Another potent tool is recording your speech and watching it later.
+Please have a friend record your presentation, and then watch it at home.
+If you’d like, ask your coach if there is time to watch the video in class.

 Food for thought:

 - Prepare and practice.
-Think of five verbs in your speech that you can put in action using gestures and body language, visualize yourself using it, rehearse it a few times at home.
+Think of five verbs in your speech that you can put into action using gestures and body language, visualize yourself using them, and rehearse them at home.

 - Use the feedback loop of toastmasters; it can make a big difference.
-After all, you have your peers and friends also in the same boat; you aren’t into this by yourself.
+After all, you have your peers and friends in the same boat; you aren’t into this alone.
 Use that to your advantage.

-- Go on your cutting-edge; no one is judging you at toastmasters.
-Try new ideas, experiment with it, over time you will develop your natural style.
+- Go on your cutting edge; no one is judging you at toastmasters.
+Try new ideas, and experiment with them.
+Over time you will develop your natural style.

 Most important of all, have fun with it.
 Enjoy the process.